Vapers have the highest success rates when quitting smoking

 The results show that in the last five years more than half of regular e-cigarette users have managed to quit cigarettes as opposed to only 28% of those who have never tried using the devices.

-from the 2014 and 2015 National Health Interview Survey.
+The data was collected from the 2014 and 2015 National Health Interview Survey.
 The survey is an annual cross sectional household study.
 The sample size was restricted to current smokers and former smokers who quit from 2010 onwards.

 Studies like this are extremely important in the fight for harm-reduction.
 There is a high demand for more information on the specific effects vaping has on Smoking rates in the US and globally.